DiannitaOlipmimi/Clustering/README.md

 ### 📒 Langkah Analisis:
 ✅ *Exploratory Data Analysis* (EDA):

-✅ Analisis:
+✅ Data Preparation:
+1. Load the customer dataset into the analysis environment.
+2. Remove any unnecessary columns or customer IDs that won't contribute to the clustering analysis.
+3. Handle missing values, if any, by imputing them or removing the corresponding records.

+✅Feature Scaling:
+1. Since K-Means clustering is sensitive to the scale of the features, it is essential to scale the numerical features to have mean 0 and variance 1.
+Common scaling techniques include Min-Max scaling or Standardization (Z-score normalization).
+2. Use the Elbow Method to determine the optimal number of clusters (K) for the K-Means algorithm.
+3. Plot the sum of squared distances (inertia) for different values of K and identify the "elbow" point where the inertia starts to level off.

+✅K-Means Clustering:
+1. Apply the K-Means algorithm with the optimal value of K obtained from the Elbow Method.
+2. Assign each customer to their respective cluster based on their feature values.
+3. Retrieve the cluster centroids and cluster assignments for further analysis.

+✅Cluster Analysis:
+1. Analyze the characteristics of each customer segment obtained from K-Means clustering.
+2. Calculate cluster statistics, such as average purchase amount and purchase frequency, for each cluster.
+3. Visualize the clusters in 2D or 3D space using dimensionality reduction techniques (e.g., PCA or t-SNE) to understand the separation between clusters.

 ✅ Evaluasi:

-Title: Customer Segmentation using K-Means Clustering for an E-commerce Company

-Company Background:
-An e-commerce company sells various products online.
-They want to segment their customers based on their purchase behavior to understand different customer groups and tailor marketing strategies to improve customer engagement and maximize sales.

-Problem Statement:
-The e-commerce company aims to use K-Means clustering to segment their customers into distinct groups based on their purchasing patterns.
-They want to gain insights into customer preferences and behaviors to improve personalized marketing and product recommendations.

-Data Description:
-The company has collected a dataset containing customer information and purchase history.
-The dataset includes features such as customer ID, age, gender, total purchase amount, frequency of purchases, and other relevant variables.

-Analysis Steps:

-Data Preparation:

-Load the customer dataset into the analysis environment.
-Remove any unnecessary columns or customer IDs that won't contribute to the clustering analysis.
-Handle missing values, if any, by imputing them or removing the corresponding records.
-Feature Scaling:

-Since K-Means clustering is sensitive to the scale of the features, it is essential to scale the numerical features to have mean 0 and variance 1.
-Common scaling techniques include Min-Max scaling or Standardization (Z-score normalization).
-Elbow Method for Optimal K:

-Use the Elbow Method to determine the optimal number of clusters (K) for the K-Means algorithm.
-Plot the sum of squared distances (inertia) for different values of K and identify the "elbow" point where the inertia starts to level off.
-K-Means Clustering:

-Apply the K-Means algorithm with the optimal value of K obtained from the Elbow Method.
-Assign each customer to their respective cluster based on their feature values.
-Retrieve the cluster centroids and cluster assignments for further analysis.
-Cluster Analysis:

-Analyze the characteristics of each customer segment obtained from K-Means clustering.
-Calculate cluster statistics, such as average purchase amount and purchase frequency, for each cluster.
-Visualize the clusters in 2D or 3D space using dimensionality reduction techniques (e.g., PCA or t-SNE) to understand the separation between clusters.
-Interpretation and Insights:

-Interpret the characteristics of each cluster to understand customer segments' preferences and behaviors.
+1. Interpret the characteristics of each cluster to understand customer segments' preferences and behaviors.
-Identify high-value customer segments that contribute significantly to the company's revenue.
-Explore relationships between customer segments and other customer attributes (e.g., age, gender) to uncover meaningful patterns.
-Marketing and Product Recommendations:

-Tailor marketing strategies and promotional offers for each customer segment based on their preferences and behaviors.
-Recommend personalized product recommendations to customers based on their cluster membership.
-Implement targeted marketing campaigns to improve customer engagement and retention within each cluster.
-Evaluation and Monitoring:

-Evaluate the effectiveness of the customer segmentation strategy in terms of improved sales and customer satisfaction.
-Continuously monitor customer behavior and update the clustering analysis periodically to adapt to changing customer preferences.

 ## 📌Step by Step Analyis
 ✅ Menggunakan R/Rstudio: